JetBrains/Qodana/Docker/README.md

 *To run analysis in CI*
 1) Ensure the image is pulled from the Docker Hub Registry:
    ```
-    docker pull jetbrains/qodana:2020.3-eap
+    docker pull jetbrains/qodana
    ```
 2) Use the following command as the task:
    ```
     docker run \
-        -v <project-folder>/:/data/project/ \
+        -v <source-folder>/:/data/project/ \
         -v <output-folder>/:/data/results/ \
-        jetbrains/qodana:2020.3-eap
+        jetbrains/qodana
    ```

-   Note that `project-folder` and `output-folder` are the full paths to the project source code folder and the analysis results folder accordingly.
+   Note that `source-folder` and `output-folder` are the full paths to the project source code folder, and the analysis results folder accordingly.
    The `output-folder` will contain the [following output](../General/output.md#basic-output).

 ### Using existing profile